 A map of areas of campus eligible for living lab projects is available here.
 In addition, a list of University maintenance and improvement projects planned for grounds is available at Landcare Projects.
 Proposers are encouraged to align their submissions with existing project plans if possible.

 Proposals are invited from the campus community twice per year.
-The next call for proposals will be announced Spring 2014.
+The next call for proposals will begin February 24th and close on March 28th.

 Proposals will be evaluated by the Living Lab Review Panel.
 The Panel will evaluate proposals relative to the following criteria: